 Amphetamines are stimulants that are commonly prescribed to people with narcolsepy and attention deficit hyperactivity disorder (ADHD).
 These drugs work by increasing the release and activity of dopamine and norepinephrine.
 Dopamine plays a major role in reinforcing behaviors and serves as a reward center of our brain, and norepinephrine affects our circulatory system (heart, blood vessels) and breathing.1

-Amphetamines, like all prescription drugs, have a time and a place, and they can be incredibly helpful for people who actually need them.
+Amphetamines, like all prescription drugs, have a time and a place, and they can help for people who actually need them.
 Some people abuse amphetamines and take them in higher doses for a feeling of euphoria.
-Amphethamine overdoses can occur when taken in large doses, and they can be deadly.
+Amphethamine overdoses can occur when taken in large doses, resulting in deadly consequences.
 Overdoses can consist of rapid breathing, aggression, confusion, hallucinations, and more.
-These are serious drugs, yet despite the risk, amphetamines were widely used for weight loss not so long ago.1
+These are serious drugs, yet despite the risk, people widely abused amphetamines for weight loss not so long ago.1

-Amphetamines were commonly used in the 1950’s for this purpose.
-Back then, people could walk into a clinic and come out with a colorful bottle of these bad boys in a matter of minutes. *Sigh* those were the days…
+In the 1950’s, people could walk into a clinic and come out with a colorful bottle of these amphetamines in a matter of minutes. *Sigh* those were the days…

-One brave journalist, Susana McBee, went undercover in the 1960’s and systematically visited several doctor’s offices to be prescribed amphetamines.
-She did this as research to later expose the public about how addicted Americans had become to these substances, and how easy it was to obtain them.2 By the end of her experiment, visiting 10 clinics, she had obtained over 1,500 pills.3
+One brave journalist, Susana McBee, went undercover in the 1960’s and systematically visited several doctor’s offices to ask for amphetamines.
+She did this as research to later expose the public about how easily one could obtain these drugs, and how widely they were used by Americans.2 After visiting 10 clinics, she had obtained over 1,500 pills with few questions asked.3

 Before all of this, amphetamines became very widely used during WWII, as they helped stabilize soldiers’ moods and stay awake when they weren’t able to get adequate sleep.
-Upon returning home from war, amphetamines became incredibly popular with the general public, especially among women.2 These pills were pushed on and advertised to doctors, the way opioids were in more recent memory, and were eventually handed out to virtually anyone who wanted them.
+Upon returning home from war, amphetamines became incredibly popular with the general public, especially among women.2 Drug companies pushed these products on doctors, the way opioids manufacturers did in more recent memory.
+Eventually doctors prescribed amphetamines to virtually anyone who wanted them.

 They were revered for their ability to speed up a person’s metabolism, while also suppressing appetite and promote energy levels and wakefulness.
 They came in all kinds of eye-catching colors, like m&ms, which also increased their allure.

-Less alluring was the fact that several deaths became linked with the use of diet pills in the late 1960’s, and into the early 1970’s.
-After reports of deaths in 1968, the U.S. senate began an investigation into the use of “rainbow” pills, and found them to be linked with dozens of deaths across America.3 Eventually, they became categorized as Schedule II medications, making them more difficult to obtain for the general public.
+After reports of deaths from amphetamines arose in 1968, the U.S. senate began an investigation into the use of “rainbow” pills, and found them to be linked with dozens of deaths across America.3 Eventually, they fell under Schedule II medications, making them more difficult to obtain for the general public.

 That’s not the end of the story, but check out A Speedy History of America’s Addiction to Amphetamine and The Return of Rainbow Diet Pills for more in-depth analyses of this topic.
 It’s fascinating, you won’t regret it!

 Despite this history, some people still abuse amphetamines for the purpose of weight loss.
-It cannot be prescribed for weight loss by a doctor, but that doesn’t mean people can’t still buy them from friends, family members, or acquaintances that have a prescription for its intended purposes.
+Doctors cannot prescribe them for weight loss, but people can still buy them from friends, family members, or acquaintances that have a prescription for its intended purposes.

 Amphetamines can potentially facilitate meager short-term weight loss, but those effects are short lived, often leading to people increase their self-prescribed dosage once they stop working.
 There is no approved dosage for amphetamines for the purpose of weight loss.
 Plus, amphetamine abuse can lead to addictions by changing the brain’s wiring, creating a much more complicated situation all around.4

 Amphetamine toxicity can have very real, lasting effects, and for what?
 A potential temporary loss of a few pounds?
-Perhaps people are simply unaware of the risks amphetamines can pose, but I think many people who take them, and other substances, for weight lost just don’t care.
-The risks of trips to the emergency room pale in comparison to the “benefit” of potential weight loss.
-And that is a dark revelation about how much our culture prioritizes smaller bodies.
+Perhaps people do not understand the risks amphetamines can pose.
+Many people who take them, and other substances, for weight lost just don’t care.
+The risks of trips to the emergency room pale in comparison to the “benefit” of potential weight loss in their minds.
+And that shows how much our culture prioritizes smaller bodies.

-Our history of taking pills for weight loss started with amphetamines, but there are several other types of weight loss pills.
-Up next are some that you can get with a prescription or off the shelf.
+Our history of taking pills for weight loss started with amphetamines, but several other types of weight loss pills exit.
+Some of which you can get with a prescription or over-the-counter.

-Plus, having fat rush through the digestive system without being absorbed is a recipe for a digestive disaster… One pamphlet that comes with alli recommends people wear a panty liner for the first couple of days in case you can’t trust your farts anymore.
+Plus, having fat rush through the digestive system without being absorbed can cause a digestive disasters… One pamphlet that comes with alli, another name for orlistat, recommends people wear a panty liner for the first couple of days in case you can’t trust your farts anymore.
 It also comes with a handy chart that tells you which foods you should not eat, like creamy soups, fatty meats, or baked goods, if you want to avoid pooping a lot of fat.6

 A more delicate way to put these side effects would be: